Gina M Corena at GIna Corena & Associates

 Understanding Comparative Negligence in Nevada

-• If you’re 50% or less at fault, you can recover damages.
+• If you are 50% or less at fault, you can recover damages.

-• If you’re 51% or more at fault, you cannot recover anything.
+• If you are 51% or more at fault, you recover nothing.

-Let’s say your damages total $100,000, and you’re found to be 30% responsible.
-Your final compensation would be reduced by that percentage, leaving you with $70,000.
+For example, if your total damages are $100,000 and you are found 30% at fault, your recovery is reduced by that percentage, leaving you with $70,000.

-But if you’re found to be 51% responsible, you won’t recover anything, even if your injuries are severe.
+If you are found 51% at fault, you recover nothing, even if your injuries are severe.

-Even if you’re partially responsible, you may still recover damages, but they will be reduced in proportion to your percentage of fault.
+Key point: Even if you’re partially responsible, you can still recover damages — they’re just reduced in proportion to your share of the fault.

 How Partial Fault Affects Your Compensation